-There will be no aid given to any Applicant whose house is located within a Regulated Floodway.
-A Regulated Floodway comprises the channel of a river or other watercourse and the adjacent land areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
-This is the segment of the floodplain that will generally carry flow of flood waters during a flood and is typically the area of greatest risk to structures in the floodplain.
-As per 24 C.F.R. § 55.1(c), except for the actions listed in 24 C.F.R. § 55.12(c), no HUD financial assistance may be approved to any action located in a floodway, other than a functionally dependent use or floodplain function restoration activity.
-CEWRI-CI Subprogram activities don't fall under the allowed exceptions for HUD assistance in a floodway.
+A Regulated Floodway comprises the channel of a river or other watercourse and the adjacent land areas that must be reserved to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.
+This segment of the floodplain will generally carry flow of flood waters during a flood and is typically the area of greatest risk to structures in the floodplain.